EFTEC/DocumentStoreOne/README.md

     * method get() now unlocks a document correctly (using method php_array)
     * method appendValue() is more efficient with json_object,json_array and it works with php_array.
     * method appendValue() now generates an array of values.
 - 1.14 2020-09-13
     * Fixed composer.json.
-However, the previous composer.json poisoned installations so it removed all the previous version from packagist.
+However, the previous composer.json poisoned installations, so it removed all the previous version from packagist.
     * Maybe you should delete composer.lock and the folder vendor\efted\documentstoreone and runs composer update.
 >   [RuntimeException]